-In 1873, German immigrants from Prussia, Adolf Coors and Jacob Schueler, laid the foundation of the Coors brewery in Golden, Colorado.
-Their journey began as they bought a recipe for Pilsner-style beer from William Silhan.
+In 1873, German immigrants from Prussia, Adolf Coors and Jacob Schueler, laid the foundation of the Coors Brewery in Golden, Colorado.
+Their journey began when they bought a recipe for Pilsner-style beer from William Silhan.

-Today, the Coors Brewing Company is headquartered in Golden City, Colorado, USA, holding a successful 148-years long track record.
+Today, the Coors Brewing Company is headquartered in Golden City, Colorado, USA, holding a successful 148-year long track record.

 The employees of the brewery log work an average of more than 7000 hours of community service each year.

 At Coors, they believe in responsible and controlled drinking, for which they have initiated several awareness programs.

 The Coors Brewery was founded in 1859 at the same time when gold was discovered in the Clear Creek Canyon.
 Golden City was the terrestrial capital of Colorado from 1862 to 1867.
 Then, the population comprised only around a thousand people.
 Today, it has hiked to more than twenty thousand.

 2. Places to Visit in Golden